mmoayyed/mmoayyed.github.io/_posts/2022-03-27-cas65x-jasypt-encryption.md

 {% include googlead1.html  %}

-However, an easier approach might be to use the native [CAS command-line shell](https://apereo.github.io/cas/6.1.x/installation/Configuring-Commandline-Shell.html).
+However, an easier approach might be to use the native [CAS command-line shell](https://apereo.github.io/cas/6.5.x/installation/Configuring-Commandline-Shell.html).
 The CAS command-line shell provides the ability to query the CAS server for help on available settings/modules and various other utility functions one of which is the ability to encrypt and/or decrypt settings via Jasypt.
 We'll use the shell to encrypt a few settings and place them in your CAS configuration file, expecting the server to decrypt and use them as needed.
+{% include googlead1.html  %}
 Our starting position is based on:

-- CAS `6.1.x`
+- CAS `6.5.x`
 - Java `11`
 - [CAS WAR Overlay](https://github.com/apereo/cas-overlay-template)